pyladiesams/ETL-intermediate-dec2020/README.md

 ### Talk 1 - Data Processing with Python: a Containerized, Scheduled, and Monitored Pipeline on the Google Cloud Platform

 During the talk, you will learn how to containerize a Python pipeline for data processing and execute it as a scheduled job that sends email messages for critical errors.
+The presentation can be find [here](https://github.com/pyladiesams/ETL-intermediate-dec2020/blob/master/presentations/pyladies-amsterdam-etl-slides.pdf)

 ### Talk 2 - AWS Glue: the good, the bad, the ugly